The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Instability in electrodynamic traps.
 Solutions}

-For high values of the trapping voltage frequency, microparticles are confined in well defined regions in space and perform oscillations around points of dynamic equilibrium \cite{Lan12}.
-The particles located close to the trap centre can be practically considered as motionless.
+For high values of the trapping voltage frequency, microparticles are confined in well defined regions in space and perform oscillations around points of dynamic equilibrium \cite{Lan13, Mih16a}.
+Particles located close to the trap centre can be practically considered as motionless.
 The amplitude of oscillation for trapped particles increases as they are located farther with respect to the trap centre.
 In addition, particle trajectories can be used to map the electric field within the trap.
 When the a.c. voltage frequency is reduced, particles that remain confined start to move chaotically.
 A structure consisting of charged particles that strongly interact via the Coulomb force is called {\em quasicrystal} \cite{Boll84}.
-Transition of particles from a regular motion towards a chaotic regime in case of a low frequency of the a.c. trapping voltage, is called {\em melting} \cite{Wuerk59}.
-A Coulomb cloud of atomic ions is obtained in \cite{Kja05}.
+Transition of the particles from regular motion towards a chaotic regime in case of a low frequency of the a.c. trapping voltage, is called {\em melting} \cite{Wuerk59}.
+A Coulomb cloud of atomic ions is then obtained, as described in Refs. \cite{Kja05, Blu89}.

-Storage instabilities of electrons levitated in a Penning trap at low magnetic fields are determined in \cite{Paas03}.
-The occurrence of these instabilities is attributed to the presence of higher order static perturbations in the trapping potential.
+Detailed measurements of instabilities of ion trajectories in a Paul trap, caused by distortions of the trap potential with respect to an ideal trap, are presented in \cite{Alhe96a}.
+Storage instabilities of electrons levitated in a Penning trap at low magnetic fields are described in \cite{Paas03}.
+Occurrence of these instabilities is attributed to the presence of higher order static perturbations in the trapping potential.
 The stability properties of a linear RF ion trap with cylindrical electrodes are explored in \cite{Drako06}.
-Instabilities analogous to those experimentally reported in case of 3D ion traps are identified for an ideal linear trap.
-It is demonstrated they are caused by higher order contributions in the series expansion of the trapping electric potential, which deviates from an ideal one.
+Instabilities analogous to those experimentally reported in case of 3D ion traps are also identified for an ideal linear trap.
+These instabilities are caused by higher order contributions in the series expansion of the trapping electric potential, which deviates from an ideal one.

-Experimental investigations of the stability region of a Paul trap with very strong damping demonstrate that the adimensional trapping parameter $q$ can reach values up to 25 times greater than the maximum value in absence of damping \cite{Nas01}.
-The considerable increase in the size of the stability region that is observed at high pressures can be explained by the numerical solution of the Mathieu differential equation with damping term.
-Nonlinear dynamics in Penning traps with hexapole and octupole terms of the electric potential is explored in \cite{Salas02, Lara04}.
+Experimental investigations of the stability region of a Paul trap characterized by very strong damping, demonstrate that the adimensional trapping parameter $q$ can reach values up to 25 times greater than the maximum value in absence of damping \cite{Nas01}.
+The considerable increase in size of the stability region that is observed at high pressures, can be explained by the numerical solution of the Mathieu differential equation with damping term.
+Nonlinear dynamics in Penning traps with hexapole and octopole terms of the electric potential is explored in \cite{Salas02, Lara04}.